addhen/klocation/RELEASING.md

 2. Update the `docs/setup.md`:
    1. Change the snapshot section to reflect the next "SNAPSHOT" version, in case it's changing.
+   2. Update the version in the `dependencies` section to the new release version.

 3. Run release script: